spfncer/2024-hackathon/README.md

 ## Usage Instructions

-> [!NOTE] The application is not hosted in a website, due in part to WatsonAI access being revoked and the GoogleMaps API key being revoked once the hackathon window is over.
+> [!WARNING] The application is not hosted in a website, due in part to WatsonAI access being revoked and the GoogleMaps API key being revoked once the hackathon window is over.
 To run, you must start the front and backends locally.

 To setup & run this application, perform the following steps:
 1. Set up a Google Maps API key by following the instructions here (https://developers.google.com/maps/get-started), and modifying line 14 of the `frontend/src/index.html` file to use your key instead of the provided one.